rackerlabs/design-system/_docs/style/focus-states.md

 ### Hyperlinks and text

 Hyperlinks and focusable text are styled using the standard glow, with a 2px corner radius.
-The height of the glow is determined the line height of the text.
+The height of the glow is determined by the line height of the text.

 #### Multi-line text focus
 If the text breaks across multiple lines, indicate continuation by using 0px corners at the end of the preceding line and the start of the subsequent line.